basvandenberg/gene_network_designer/README.md

   stored in this directory.
 The user has to clean this directory manually!
 - tmp_model - Stores the models that are used for simulation (fernml-files)

-To build network templates and run simulations with it consult the provided examples and the documentation on the download site.
+To build network templates, consult the provided examples and the master thesis document.

 ## Requirements